pact-foundation/pact-stub-server/README.md

 For each interaction, it will compare any incoming request against those defined in the pact files.
 If there is a match (based on method, path and query parameters), it will return the response from the pact file.

+**Note:** The stub server was designed to supporting prototyping of mobile applications by stubbing out the backend servers.
+It will always try to return a response, even when there is not an extract match with the pact files.

 ## Command line interface

 The pact stub server is bundled as a single binary executable `pact-stub-server`.
 Running this with out any options displays the standard help.